coopercenter/sol-tax-webapp/README.md

   4. __urls.py__ - Defines the admin URL, URLs that authenticate users which are defined by Django, a URL that makes it possible to display a graph for each project analysis, and then any URL that is defined in the models app.

 ### Models
-Django application which follows the MVT framework.
+The SolTax tool is a Django application which follows the MVT framework.
 MVT framework stands for model-view-template.
 Models are effectively classes that you would find in Java, Python, or C++.
 Models require certain variables to be defined about them when instantiated.
 The views take in information from models and request data (&quot;GET&quot; or &quot;POST&quot; methods) and determine what to do with this information.
 They then pass information to a template.
 The template is the HTML that defines how to display the information received by the views, although it has a bit more functionality compared to straight HTML as you can pass variables in and use for loops.
   1. __admin.py__ - Tells the admin site to include information about all the models in the project.
 The admin site allows us to view all data of the project.
   2. __apps.py__ - Defines this app to be named models
   3. __forms.py__ - Defines any forms that are used throughout the project.
 Most are tied to a model so they can create an instance of a model through a submission of a form.